promethivm-labs/Summa-Generativarum/README.md

 When using any part of this repository, please cite:

-> **Rijos, Avery Alexander.** *The Summa Generativarum: A Living Encyclopedia of Generative Logic and Metaformal Science.*
+> **Rijos, Avery Alexander.** *The Summa Generativarum: A Living Encyclopedia of Generative Logic and Metaformal Science*
 > Version X.X (GitHub Repository).
 PROMETHIVM LLC, 2025– present. [https://github.com/promethivm-labs/summa-generativarum](https://github.com/promethivm-labs/summa-generativarum)

 A `CITATION.cff` file it attached.